CyberAgentGameEntertainment/SmartAddresser/README.md

     public override void Setup()
     {
         // This method will be called before Provide
-        // This method will be called only once, while Provide will be called for each asset
+        // This method will be called only once, while Provide will be called for each asset, so heavy processing should be done here
-        // Therefore, heavy processing should be done here }
+        // This method is executed on the main thread, so Unity API calls should be made here instead of in Provide }

     public override string Provide(string assetPath, Type assetType, bool isFolder) {
         // Return the address corresponding to the asset given as an argument
-        // If there is no corresponding address, return null }
+        // If there is no corresponding address, return null
+        // WARNING: This method may be executed outside the main thread, so Unity API calls are not allowed }

     public override string GetDescription()